Abrock3/Employee-Management-System/README.md

 ## Installation:

-Before use, from the command line the user must run "npm i" to install the packages necessary for function, then they must log into their mySQL terminal to source db/schema.sql(Note that if you have a local database named "employee_info", its contents will be deleted upon running schema.sql).
+Before use, the user needs to be using the node CLI.
+The user must run "npm i" from the command line to install dependencies, then they must log into their mySQL terminal to source db/schema.sql(Note that if you have a local database named "employee_info", its contents will be deleted upon running schema.sql).
 If the user wishes to fill the database with data to test its functions, they should source db/seeds.sql.
 The user will then be ready to start the program by running "node app" from the command line.

 ## Usage